canonical/certification-docs/Self-Test_Guide-16.04.rst

          but succeeded on re-testing).
 If the
          *miscellanea/get-maas-version* test fails, be sure to specify the version of MAAS used to deploy the SUT.

+      -  A note titled "RAID Results" or "JBOD Results" should point to the URL on C3 where the results from the RAID or JBOD test results (whichever was *not* used for the current run) are available.
+If the server does not support hardware RAID in its tested configuration, this note should specify that fact.

       In most cases, the "Private" check box should be checked for your notes.